 - Entrance Zone

 Guests are most often greeted in the vestibule or hallway, so in these places we should take care of adequate lighting and sufficient space.
 The entrance area to the apartment should be clean and tidy.
 It’s good to limit the number of furniture – this way we will not allow the impression of a mess and overload.
 A large wardrobe, clothes rack and a shoe cabinet are enough.
+Look at commercial lighting maintenance spring tx website for more information.

 If you have a small hallway, you can make the apartment look bigger from the entrance.
 Two large mirrors hung opposite to each other or two identical lamps shining with soft light will make the space seem more spacious and friendly.
 A good idea when arranging the entrance zone is also to use a different floor than in the rest of the house – it’ll constitute a stylistic boundary and will clearly separate this space from other parts of the house.